iuliaMos/angular-mongo-example/README.md

   - Top 5 most popular departure stations for journeys ending at the station
 - [x] IT use Embedded MongoDB loading data and cleaning before each test
 - [x] Uses [GeoJsonPoint](https://www.mongodb.com/docs/manual/reference/geojson/) for storing geolocation coordinates
+- [x] Adding a new journey: departureDate and returnDate should use a DateTime picker on click field(now DateTime picker is available on Space press)
 - [ ] Missing relation between Journey and Station
 - [ ] Adding a new Journey does not validate if the station exists (this can be accomplished with an inline auto complete list)
 - [ ] There is possibility to add more types of filtering per column